Jollywatt/GeometricAlgebra.jl/docs/src/theory/products.md

 end
 ```

-# Wedge, Inner and Contraction Products
+# Wedge, Inner and Other Products

 The geometric product is the fundamental operation in geometric algebra.
 Together with grade projection ``⟨\phantom{A}⟩``, various other “graded products” may be defined by taking different grade projections of the basic product.